inexorgame-obsolete/wiki-mirror/Coding-Standards.md

 code.
 Often it is beneficial if one source pair contains a single class or so.
-If a file represents a class, it should generally be called the same as the class itself; in this case, CamelCase should be used.
+If a file represents a class, it should generally be called the same as the class itself; in this case, PascalCase should be used.

   ```
-  src $ ls graphics/
+  inexor $ ls graphics/
   readme.md
   graphics.h
   skybox.cpp